Generation C is a term that encompasses a vast segment of people: the digital natives.

 Gen C by the numbers

-And one recent Google Think Research Study says that, for all of the above reasons and more, YouTube is one of the best ways to connect with Gen C, as they are primed for it.
+A Google Think research study says that, for all of the above reasons and more, YouTube is one of the best ways to connect with Gen C, as they are primed for it.

 As the data shows, 80% of Gen C are also millennials (or Gen Y), which corresponds to YouTube's core audience.
 Two-thirds of Gen C engages in uploading and sharing visual content, according to the study.